eltociear/awesome-AI-driven-development/README.md

 - [gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [kaizen](https://github.com/Cloud-Code-AI/kaizen) - AI assistant to help you find bugs as you code
 - [OpenDevin](https://github.com/OpenDevin/OpenDevin) - a platform for autonomous software engineers, powered by AI and LLMs
+- [PraisonAI](https://github.com/MervinPraison/PraisonAI) - combines AutoGen and CrewAI or similar frameworks into a low-code solution for building and managing multi-agent LLM systems, focusing on simplicity, customisation, and efficient human-agent collaboration.
 - [pr-agent](https://github.com/Codium-ai/pr-agent) - CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More!
 - [pr-pilot](https://github.com/PR-Pilot-AI/pr-pilot) - An AI agent for your development workflow that can search and manipulate the code base, browse the internet and interact with Github issues and pull requests
 - [MetaGPT](https://github.com/geekan/MetaGPT/) - The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming